Before independence from the UK in

 the Uganda-Tanzania War of 1978-1979 which saw the overthrow of the

-dictator Idi Amin.
-Despite this, it is known as a relatively safe, friendly city
+Despite this it is known as a safe, friendly city

-and, like other African cities, totally overrun with vehicles, mainly motorbikes (boda bodas)!
+and, unlike other African cities, not yet overrun with vehicles!

 Since the